maxnatamo/Paracord/Documentation/docfx/index.md

 # Homepage

 To get started with the framework, take a look at the [articles](/Paracord/articles/intro.html).
+If you want to develop and contribute, look at the [development guide](/Paracord/development/intro.html).

 Looking for the [API Documentation?](/Paracord/api/index.html)